Ecwid/ecwid-api-docs/includes/_webhooks.md

 * When a user (merchant) installs your application, the webhooks for this store are automatically enabled
 * Each supported event in the store (e.g. new order is placed) triggers an HTTP POST request to the URL your specified
 * Your application receives the requests and replies with `200 OK` to identify that it's received
-* Then your app processes the webhook request and perform additional API pull requests to detect what was changed in the store
+* Then your app processes the webhook request and performs further steps to handle the event

 ## Supported events

 The following events are supported:

+* Unfinished order is created
+* Unfinished order is updated
+* Unfinished order is deleted
 * New order is placed
 * Order is changed
 * Order is deleted